How to Grow and Care for Crassula capitella 'Campfire' Indoors

 Light Requirements

-Crassula Campfire grows best in very bright light with at least 4-6 hours of direct sunlight.
-Keep it away from too hot direct sunshine to prevent scorching of the leaves.
+Crassula Campfire grows best in very bright light with at least 4-6 hours of morning or afternoon sunlight.
+Keep it away from too hot sunshine to prevent scorching of the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.